sumit-tal/food-delivery-platform/ARCHITECTURE.md

   -> Cross-cutting: Validation Pipe, Exception Filter, Logging Interceptor, Roles Guard
 - Observability: Console logs (for now), readiness/liveness probes via Health module
 - Platform: Docker container orchestrated by Kubernetes (dev/stage/prod)

+## Technology Justification

+- **NestJS and TypeScript**
+  - Strong modularity, DI, and testability; aligns with domain-driven module boundaries.
+  - TypeScript strict mode improves runtime safety and developer productivity.
+  - **Detailed Justification:** NestJS provides a robust framework for building scalable server-side applications.
+Its modular architecture aligns well with the project's need for clear domain boundaries, and TypeScript's strong typing enhances code quality and maintainability.
+The choice of NestJS also leverages a large ecosystem of libraries and tools, facilitating rapid development.
+- **PostgreSQL**
+  - Mature relational database with strong indexing and transactional guarantees; well-suited for catalog queries and append-only menu versioning.
+  - **Detailed Justification:** PostgreSQL's advanced indexing capabilities and support for complex queries make it ideal for handling the platform's data-intensive operations.
+Its ACID compliance ensures data integrity, which is crucial for transactional operations like order processing and user authentication.
+- **Redis**
+  - High-performance, low-latency read cache enabling versioned, atomic menu delivery and fast catalog responses.
+  - **Detailed Justification:** Redis is chosen for its speed and efficiency in handling read-heavy workloads.
+Its in-memory data store capabilities significantly reduce the response time for frequently accessed data, such as restaurant menus, enhancing the user experience.
+- **Docker and Kubernetes**
+  - Standardized runtime and horizontal scaling via replicas; clear separation of concerns between build and runtime.
+  - **Detailed Justification:** Docker and Kubernetes provide a flexible and scalable environment for deploying applications.
+Docker ensures consistency across development and production environments, while Kubernetes offers powerful orchestration features that simplify scaling and managing application workloads.
+- **GitHub Actions**
+  - Reliable, maintainable CI for lint, build, and test; supports branch protection and conventional commits.
+  - **Detailed Justification:** GitHub Actions integrates seamlessly with the existing development workflow, automating the CI/CD pipeline and ensuring that code quality checks are enforced consistently across all branches.
+- **Jest, ESLint, Prettier**
+  - Testing and quality gates that reinforce maintainability and consistent code style across the codebase.
+  - **Detailed Justification:** These tools help maintain a high standard of code quality by enforcing style guidelines and providing a robust testing framework.
+Jest's mocking capabilities, combined with ESLint and Prettier's formatting rules, ensure that the codebase remains clean and maintainable over time.

 ## Data architecture